hyosung11/Launch-School/Courses/JS109/glossary.md

 ### Objects

-Objects include, but aren't limited to, the following types: Simple Objects, Arrays, Dates, and Functions.

 Objects are complex values composed of primitive values or other objects.
 For example, an array object (remember: arrays **are** objects) has a length property that contains a number: a primitive value.
 Objects are usually (but not always) mutable: you can add, remove, and change their various component values.

+Objects include, but aren't limited to, the following types: Simple Objects, Arrays, Dates, and Functions.

+### Neither a Primitive Value or an Object

+Objects and primitive values are the data and functions that you use in your program.
+Anything that isn't data or a function is neither a primitive value nor an object.
+That includes:

+* variables and other identifiers such as function names
+* statements such as `if`, `return`, `try`, `while`, and `break`
+* keywords such as `new`, `function`, `let`, `const`, and `class`
+* comments
+* anything else that is neither data nor a function

 ### Type Coercion